AI Summary of Peer-Reviewed Research

 Research area:EngineeringSafety, Risk, Reliability and QualityTransportation Safety and Impact Analysis

-What the study found: Horizontal curve realignment on rural two-lane roads was associated with lower crash rates, including fewer total crashes, injury and fatal crashes, run-off-road and fixed object crashes, dark crashes, and wet crashes.
+The study found that horizontal curve realignment on rural two-lane roads was associated with lower crash counts.
+It reports reductions in total crashes, injury and fatal crashes, run-off-road and fixed object crashes, dark crashes, and wet crashes.

 Key points

-• The before-after CMFs were lower than those from two previous cross-sectional studies.
+• The before-after CMFs were lower than those from two earlier cross-sectional studies.

 • The economic analysis reported a benefit-cost ratio of 3.17:1.